hypersoft/opkit/C/parameters.md

 without the assignment operators \[:=], its simply a matter of parsing the next parameter after detecting the correct switch.

-CPPS takes care of the hard work involved in tokenization of switches and data.
+CPPS takes care of the hard work involved in the parsing of switches and data.

   1. If a parameter has data associated by assignment operation, that data will be returned to the caller with the switch specification on-demand.